Youth Remembrance Contests

 The Poster Contest is divided into two categories: colour and black and white.
 The Literary Contest is divided into two categories: essay and poem.
 Entries are submitted at the Branch level and winning entries proceed to the provincial and then national level.

-The winning entries for each category at the national level are displayed at the Canadian War Museum from July 1 to May 1 of the following year.
-For the Poster Contest, the second place winners, and those receiving an honourable mention, are displayed in the foyer of the House of Commons during the Remembrance period in November.
+The first place winning entries at the national level in all categories in the Poster Contests, and the first place winning entries of the Senior categories in the Literary Contests are displayed at the Canadian War Museum from July 1 to May 1 of the following year.
+For the Poster Contest, the second and third place winning entries are displayed in the foyer of the House of Commons during the Remembrance period in November.

 For the senior winners in the four contests (two posters, one essay and one poetry), the Legion sponsors a trip to Ottawa to attend the National Remembrance Day Service.
 There, the winners place a wreath on behalf of the youth of Canada as well as have an opportunity to meet and visit with the Governor General.